linroger/FinanceCompendium/IV. Fixed Income/Interest Rate Derivatives/A Teaching Note on Pricing and Valuing Interest Rate Swaps with LIBOR and OIS Discounting.md

 This is greater than the bond price of \(50,856,523 found in the first section, where it is calculated using the (lower) LIBOR discount factors.

 The key point is that it would be incorrect to assume that the implicit floating-rate bond continues to be priced at par value.
-That would value the swap wrongly at  $1,104,920 (=$ 51,104,920 - $50,000,000).
-This "floater" should be treated as a risk-free security having a price greater than $50,000,000 because it is collateralized.
+That would value the swap wrongly at  $1,104,920 (=$ 51,104,920 - \$50,000,000).
+This "floater" should be treated as a risk-free security having a price greater than \$50,000,000 because it is collateralized.
 To get that price, assume that the implied forward rates based on the OIS discount factors are the fixed rates on collateralized FRAs.
 That means the cash flows on the LIBOR floating-rate bond can be fixed via hedging.
-The value of the implicit floater is $50,245,902 (calculated on a spreadsheet using the unrounded discount factors).
+The value of the implicit floater is \$50,245,902 (calculated on a spreadsheet using the unrounded discount factors).

 $$
 \begin{array}{l} \left(\frac {\left(\$ 50,000,000 * 0.5000 \% * 0.25 * 0.999750\right) + \left(\$ 50,000,000 * 1.5815 \% * 0.25 * 0.996910\right)\right) \\ + (\$ 50,000,000 * 2.6671\% * 0.25 * 0.991818) + (\$ 50,000,000 * 3.7602\% * 0.25 * 0.983865) \\ + (\$ 50,000,000 * 0.
 9 8 3 8 6 5) = \$ 5 0, 2 4 5, 9 0 2 \\ \end{array}
 $$

-The difference in the (unrounded) values for the two implicit bonds is  $859,019, which is the same as found directly by discounting the$ 216,250 annuity with the OIS discount factors.
+The difference in the (unrounded) values for the two implicit bonds is  \$859,019, which is the same as found directly by discounting the\$ 216,250 annuity with the OIS discount factors.

 $$
 \$ 51,104,920 - \$ 50,245,902 = \$ 859,019